anselumana/glassnode-postman/README.md

 * finally, run `python3 ./scripts/main.py`

 This will generate the new JSON collection under the `./postman/` directory, replacing the old one.
-All you have to do now is (re)import it into Postman
+All you have to do now is (re)import it into Postman.